lonerae/technikon/README.md

 - Any IDE that supports Java(Apache NetBeans, Eclipse etc)
 - Maven

-When the enviroment is set up, all you have to do is  run the Technikon.java, a file that include the main method and implements the basic use cases of our project.
+When the enviroment is set up, all you have to do is run the Technikon.java, a file that includes the main method and implements the basic use cases of our project.
 More specifically by running the main, the following procedures will take place:
 - By the method **dataPopulation()** we populate our database with the data given by the CSV files.